bytecodealliance/bytecodealliance.org/_posts/2025-04-10-invoking-component-functions-in-wasmtime-cli.md

 Wasmtime's `run` subcommand has traditionally supported running Wasm modules as well as invoking that **module**'s exported function.
 However, with the evolution of the Wasm Component Model, this article focuses on a newer capability; creating a component that exports a function and then demonstrating how to invoke that **component**'s exported function.

+By the end of this article, you’ll be ready to create Wasm components and orchestrate their exported component functions to improve your workflow's efficiency and promote reuse.
+Examples include:

+* Shell Scripting: Embed Wasm logic directly into Bash or Python scripts for seamless automation.
+* CI/CD Pipelines: Validate components in GitHub Actions, GitLab CI, or other automation tools without embedding them in host applications.
+* Cross-Language Testing: Quickly verify that interfaces match across implementations in Rust, JavaScript, and Python.
+* Debugging: Inspect exported functions during development with ease.
+* Microservices: Chain components in serverless workflows, such as compress → encrypt → upload, leveraging Wasm's modularity.

 ## Tooling & Dependencies

 If you want to follow along, please install: